285sopes2usac/USAX/docs/testing.md

 Kernel self-tests
 -------------------

-Tilck's self-tests are, roughly speaking, just a bunch of kernel functions that our `devshell` run by calling a special syscall, `sys_tilck_cmd()`.
+usax's self-tests are, roughly speaking, just a bunch of kernel functions that our `devshell` run by calling a special syscall, `sys_usax_cmd()`.
 Their source is located in the `tests/self` directory.
-By default, they're built-in Tilck, on any configuration except when in the `minimal` configuration.
+By default, they're built-in usax, on any configuration except when in the `minimal` configuration.
 To compile the out of the kernel's binary, just disable the `KERNEL_SELFTESTS` CMake option (see [building]).